theold190/irenesmood/README.md

 In case if predicted mode will not match the real one - please, don't be stupid, just enjoy that moment.

+To take a look on the current Irene's mood please visit http://theold190.github.io/irenesmood/.

 To install the extension please follow http://bit.ly/irenesmood.

 Icon is taken from http://www.clker.com/clipart-10842.html.